-I love salads because they are so versatile and any mix of fruits, veggies and proteins can be incorporated according to what you prefer.
-For this salad we use a delicious mix of kale, red leaf lettuce, blackberries, blueberries, apples and walnuts.
+Salads are great because they are so versatile and any mix of fruits, veggies, and proteins can be incorporated according to what you prefer.
+For this salad, we use a delicious mix of kale, red leaf lettuce, blackberries, blueberries, apples, and walnuts.
 This salad is packed with nutrients and antioxidants that your body craves while also delivering on incredible flavor!

 Which Lettuces Should I Use?